Time elapsed: 2w1d

 can show how actively involved a record is in some relation.

 The destructuring syntax that we first saw way back in Chapter 1 is particularly helpful when making a graph query, since there can be a lot of typing involved before you reach the end of a query.
-This syntax was added in SurrealDB 2.0.
-Before version 2.0, you used to have to use the arrow syntax each time you wanted to access a field at the end of a graph query:
+In older versions of SurrealDB, you used to have to use the arrow syntax each time you wanted to access a field at the end of a graph query:

 SELECT name, ->feeds->cat.name, ->feeds->cat.id FROM user;